Fran-cho/docs/chaperone.md

 ![Ada Dashboard Chat Settings](https://user-images.githubusercontent.com/9045634/49764964-f2013d80-fc9e-11e8-8e8e-52ed7774b3bf.png "Ada Dashboard Chat Settings")

 ### 2. Embed Chaperone script
-The next step is to add the Chaperone embed script to your page inside of your `<head>...</head>` block:
+Once you have your website all ready-to-go, find the page where you'd like to embed the Ada Chat bot.
+This will be a `.html` file (or equivalent).
+Here you will need to paste the following into the `<head>...</head>` block:

 ```html
 <script